congjianluo/crossModalRetrieval/README.md

 # A demo of a cross-modal retrieval system

-This is a corss-modal retrieval system by using Flask, which is a microframework for Python.
+This is a corss-modal retrieval system by using Flask, which is a microframework for Python.And I will keep updating it.

 You can run this system:
  `python app.py`